-Starting in February (1 month in advance of IAHW) Planning ideas for Medical Practices, Hospitals and other Medical Organizations Plan to have staff wear lime green ties, scarves, t-shirts, or other attire for Adolescent Health Week.
-Create a spin wheel with health questions that youth can answer for small prizes.
-This wheel can be used throughout the week and can have educational questions about any topic relevant to your patients' needs and interests.
+Starting mid-February (1 month in advance of IAHW) Planning ideas for Medical Practices, Hospitals and other Medical Organizations Plan to have staff wear lime green ties, scarves, t-shirts, or other attire for Adolescent Health Week.
 Submit letter, article or opinion piece on an adolescent health topic to local press.
 Finalize plans with local schools regarding activities or educational materials.
 Promote planned events to occur during adolescent health week with local newspapers, television and radio media.
 Reach out to local media / morning news to set up an interview to share information about adolescent health issues in your practice or community, and what you are doing to improve it in your community.
 Obtain lime green giveaways for patients (toothbrushes, bandages, condoms, water bottles, etc).
 Community Planning Ideas Finalize event planning.
 Advertise your organization's involvement in Adolescent Health Week.
 Reach out to press for coverage of your participation and/or mission as it relates to adolescent health.
-Social Media Follow IAHW social media pages for updates: Twitter: @IAHW2020 Instagram: @adolescent_health_week Facebook: @internationaladolescenthealthweek Start using hashtags to spread the word and to drum up excitement on Facebook, Twitter, and other social media sites: #IAHW2020 #BecauseAdolescentHealth #AdolescentHealthls #PaintTheWorldLimeGreen Promote events and your organization's support of and participation in Adolescent Health Week via social media using #IAHW2020.
+Social Media Follow IAHW social media pages for updates: Twitter: @IAHW2022 Instagram: @adolescent_health_week Facebook: @internationaladolescenthealthweek Start using hashtags to spread the word and to drum up excitement on Facebook, Twitter, and other social media sites: #IAHW2022 #BecauseAdolescentHealth #AdolescentHealthls #PaintTheWorldLimeGreen Promote events and your organization's support of and participation in Adolescent Health Week via social media using #IAHW2022.